ishratmina/SE-env-setup/README.md

 	2. Sudo or root privilege.

+	3. Highly recommended to install Xcode on Mac OS X prior to execute this script.
+Although the script does give you option to install xcode, it is NOT recommended to use the script to install xcode.

 Recommended: (optional)
 	1. IDE installed. (like- IntelliJ IDEA or eclipse)
 	2. Xcode from App store. (also can be installed via this script)